 As I mentioned above there are some key differences between a server CPU Vs a desktop CPU gaming, I will discuss them below.

-Typically, a server CPU doesn’t come with an integrated GPU.
+Power Requirement: Typically, a server CPU doesn’t come with an integrated GPU.
 So, they may run a little slow.
-But, one thing for sure, a server CPU is specially designed so that they can continue running without any interruption.
+But, one thing is for sure, a server CPU is specially designed so that they can continue running without any interruption.

 That is the main reason a server CPU always consumes a low level of power.
 In another word, the overall level of the heat is also low in a server CPU.
 However, to continue its operation smoothly, a server CPU may need several types of RAM and a motherboard.

 On the other hand, a desktop CPU may not need to go through such a strict quality control process.
-Because they are made for individuals and desktops are typically shut down when the works are done.
+Because they are made for individuals and desktops are typically shut down when the work is done.
 Besides, desktop CPUs are a little less expensive than server CPUs.

-Another basic difference between both types of CPUs is you may expect some extra internal components in a server CPU.
+Additional Internal Components: Another basic difference between both types of CPUs is that you may expect some extra internal components in a server CPU.
 It can be anything that is required to serve its purpose.
 For instance, it can be a large internal memory cache to help you to get seamless operation from it.

 It is necessary to have additional hardware elements so that it can conveniently address larger memory arrays.
 Not to mention, you’ll find terabytes of RAM in a server nowadays.
 However, when you talk about a desktop CPU, they are not designed to do those heavy-duty tasks.
 So, they don’t come with additional internal components like a server CPU.